The HiBs: 40 Acre Notch

 Mazurkas: Tim O’Leary’s

 Ollie Conway’s strikes again with another session tape made during Willie Clancy Week.
 We recorded this back in 1985 during a fantastic session lead by Jackie Daly and Kevin Burke.
-My sister-in-law (to be) Christine Dowling had her recorder on hand.
-I take partial credit for the recording as I took turns hold the device positioned to capture the wonderful tunes that night.
+My sister-in-law (to be), Christine Dowling, had her recorder on hand.
+I take partial credit for the recording as I took turns capturing the wonderful tunes that night.
+Oh the buzz, packed into a small space, diving back to the bar for a pint, then back again to catch the pulse, the living energy.

 Prior to releasing the recording, I was able to get in touch with Tim O’Leary and get his permission to record these.
 He was a gracious gentleman and after it was released I sent him a copy as a thank you.
 Tim responded that he enjoyed the entire CD and that they had it on repeat in the kitchen.
 No better compliment!